genmeta/gm-quic/README.md

 - **qbase**: Core structure of the QUIC protocol, including variable integer encoding (VarInt), connection ID management, stream ID, various frame and packet type definitions, and asynchronous keys.
 - **qrecovery**: The reliable transport part of QUIC, encompassing the state machine evolution of the sender/receiver, and the internal logic interaction between the application layer and the transport layer.
 - **qcongestion**: Congestion control in QUIC, which abstracts a unified congestion control interface and implements BBRv1.
 In the future, it will also implement more transport control algorithms such as Cubic and others.
+- **qinterface**: QUIC's packet routing and definition of the underlying IO interface (`QuicInterface`) enable gm-quic to run in various environments.
+Contains an optional qudp-based `QuicInterface` implementation
 - **qconnection**: Encapsulation of QUIC connections, linking the necessary components and tasks within a QUIC connection to ensure smooth operation.
 - **gm-quic**: The top-level encapsulation of the QUIC protocol, including interfaces for both the QUIC client and server.
 - **qudp**: High-performance UDP encapsulation for QUIC.
 Ordinary UDP incurs a system call for each packet sent or received, resulting in poor performance.